Renault backs electric cars with free chargers

-PARIS Automaker Renault, frustrated by the speed at which electric car chargers are being installed across France, is to fund some of the missing infrastructure itself.
+PARIS Automaker Renault (RENA.PA), frustrated by the speed at which electric car chargers are being installed across France, is to fund some of the missing infrastructure itself.

-A century after French tiremaker Michelin issued road signs to help early motorists find their way, Renault and Japanese affiliate Nissan are preparing to hand out charging stations for installation in public spaces.
+A century after French tyremaker Michelin (MICP.PA) issued road signs to help early motorists find their way, Renault and Japanese affiliate Nissan (7201.T) are preparing to hand out charging stations for installation in public spaces.

-"It is not our job to install chargers, but somebody has to kickstart the market," Thierry Koskas, head of Renault's electric vehicle program, told Reuters.
+"It is not our job to install chargers, but somebody has to kickstart the market," Thierry Koskas, head of Renault's electric vehicle programme, told Reuters.
 "This cannot be a long-term policy."

 The allied carmakers, both headed by chief executive Carlos Ghosn, will give away close to 1,000 fast chargers costing around 5,000 euros ($6,300) each, mostly in France.